Health check your property investments with a FREE portfolio review and find out how much you could be saving!

 How can bridging finance boost your buy to let portfolio?
 Here, we look at how you can use bridging finance to maximise your profits.

 Bridging finance is becoming a much more popular property finance type, and for good reason.
-With an increasing number of landlords using bridging in their portfolios, we share 5 of the most commonly used opportunities available to you with this specialist type of finance.
+As more landlords use bridging finance, we share 5 common opportunities available with this type of finance.

 1. Property Refurbishments

-One of the main ways that property investors might use bridging finance is to fund refurbishments to existing properties, whether to make aesthetic improvements, upgrade existing utilities, or even increase the EPC rating.
+One main way property investors use bridging finance is to fund repairs on existing properties.
+This can include making aesthetic improvements, upgrading utilities increasing the EPC rating.
 These projects can become expensive rather quickly, and bridging finance is a great way to access the funds to cover the cost of the improvements quickly.

-Using bridging finance here is a great way to significantly increase the property’s value and your rental income.
+Using bridging finance for this is a great way to significantly increase the property’s value and your rental income.
 Property Investors typically exit onto a buy to let mortgage or sell the property for a profit.
 Either way, the proceeds are used to repay the bridging loan.

 I’d like to know more about financing property refurbishment >>